 Nigel Mills: Can the Minister confirm the Government’s plan in relation to employers’ national insurance contributions, to ensure that the tax system is not incentivising unscrupulous businesses to pretend that their employees are self-employed?

-Nigel Mills: What steps his Department is taking increase transparency in the property market.
+Nigel Mills: What steps her Department is taking to facilitate the restoration of devolved government.

 Nigel Mills: Will the Secretary of State set a deadline for the talks so that the people of Northern Ireland know when they will have some government back, either in Northern Ireland or via direct rule from here?

 Nigel Mills: Would it be helpful to create a specific phone number that affected claimants or their advisers could contact to suggest that they think they ought to have a change of decision, rather than requiring them to wait while the Department searches through 1.6 million records to try and find them?

 Nigel Mills: What progress he has made on reducing the level of corporate tax evasion and the tax gap.

 Nigel Mills: Does the Minister agree that an international approach is needed to really tackle tax evasion by big multinational companies?
 Will he therefore say whether the interesting ideas on which he has consulted since the Budget have found favour in his discussions with the OECD and may be adopted on a more international basis?